who are we?

 from upper left to right

 Starting a mission-driven fashion brand was an unlikely proposition for someone who didn’t know how to turn on a sewing machine and had worked at Nordstrom for a couple of seasons.
 Determination prevailed.
-Maegan managed to complete that pair of pajama pants and gave them to Dianna for Christmas, then she spent the next two years learning to draw, embroider, and design custom fabric and patterns.
+Maegan managed to complete that pair of pajama pants and gave them to Dianna for Christmas, then they spent the next two years learning to draw, embroider, and design custom fabric and patterns.

 After years of learning and growing as a community, we proudly released our self-guided workbook, birdbrain: A Field Guide to the New Normal.
-Since our inception, Maegan dreamed of creating a resource that could serve the majority of sexual trauma victims who, like herself, chose not to report the incidents to authorities or immediately seek therapy.
-She wanted to equip people struggling alone with useful information that can be processed privately at your own pace on your terms.
+Since our inception, Maegan dreamed of creating a resource that could serve the majority of sexual trauma victims who, like them, chose not to report the incidents to authorities or immediately seek therapy.
+They wanted to equip people struggling alone with useful information that can be processed privately at your own pace on your terms.
 The Field Guide is based on observations from Maegan’s more than 20 years of personal experience.
 The workbook also includes resources for members of a victim’s support network, such as family, friends, romantic partners, colleagues, and faith leaders.
 It can also be used by health professionals as an ancillary tool for patients who are actively in a medically-supervised recovery process.

 birdbrain is proud to have worked with countless volunteers and supporters to create a community that visually, emotionally, and physically reflects the diverse experiences and needs of people impacted by sexual trauma.
 This issue touches people of all backgrounds, and we believe that by honoring each individual’s journey we can use our collective strength and empathy to create a sexually healthy world.